 This course prepares students to pass a high school diploma equivalency exam.
 It provides both online and in-person instruction as well as individualized coaching.
 The course introduces students to each of the high school equivalency subject tests, determines their present readiness, and provides an individualized course of study for each subject area.
 The course also provides students with information on exam costs, testing options, the scheduling process, information on further academic and/or career pathways, and more.
 Students may enroll in this course as many times as needed to support their success and completion of the diploma equivalency exams.

-NCENG 15: English Grammar 1
+NCENG 15: Everyday Grammar (Career Preparation)

 Prerequisites: None